Aesthetics: Aesthetic properties and objects

 Aesthetic properties are features of an object that shape its appeal or factors that influence aesthetic evaluations.
 For instance, when an art critic describes an artwork as great, vivid, or amusing, they express aesthetic properties of this artwork.
-Some aesthetic properties focus on aesthetic value in general, like beautiful and ugly, while others center on more specific forms of value, such as graceful and elegant.
+Some aesthetic properties focus on aesthetic value in general, like beautiful and ugly; others center on more specific forms of value, such as graceful and elegant.
 Aesthetic properties can also refer to perceptual qualities of objects like balanced and vivid, to representational aspects like realistic and distorted, or to emotional responses such as joyful and angry.

 The precise distinction between aesthetic and non-aesthetic properties is disputed.
 According to one proposal, aesthetic properties require a specific aesthetic sensitivity in addition to the sensory perception of non-aesthetic properties, going beyond simple colors, shapes, and sounds.
 Aesthetic properties are associated with evaluations, but not all are intrinsically good or bad.
 For example, being a realistic representation may be aesthetically good in some artistic contexts and bad in others.

 Diagram of the relation between aesthetic concepts.
 Philosophers debate whether aesthetic objects are material or intentional objects.

 The school of realism argues that aesthetic properties are objective, mind-independent features of reality.
 A related proposal asserts that they are emergent properties dependent on non-aesthetic properties.
 According to this view, the beauty of a painting may emerge from the right combination of colors and shapes.
 A different position holds that aesthetic properties are response-dependent, for example, that features of objects only qualify as aesthetic properties if they evoke aesthetic experiences in observers.
-The terms "aesthetic property" and "aesthetic quality" are often used interchangeably to refer to aspects such as beauty, sublimity, and grandeur.
-However, some philosophers distinguish the two, associating aesthetic properties with objective features and aesthetic qualities with subjective experiences and emotional responses.
+The terms "aesthetic property" and "aesthetic quality" are often used interchangeably.
+Some philosophers distinguish the two, associating aesthetic properties with objective features and aesthetic qualities with subjective experiences and emotional responses.

 An aesthetic object is an object with aesthetic properties.
 One interpretation suggests that aesthetic objects are material entities that evoke aesthetic experiences.
 According to this view, if a person admires an oil painting, then the physical canvas and paint make up the aesthetic object.
 Another interpretation, associated with the school of phenomenology, argues that aesthetic objects are not material but intentional objects.
 Intentional objects are part of the content of experiences, and their existence depends on the perceiver.
 An intentional object may accurately reflect a material object, as in the case of veridical perceptions, but can also fail to do so, which happens during perceptual illusions.
 The phenomenological perspective focuses on the intentional object given in experience rather than the material object considered independently of the perceiver.